 Find bike lanes, paths, and safer routes throughout Louisville with the new Louisville Bike Map (pdf).
 Print copies can be found at distribution points around campus, including the SAC and Ekstrom Library.

 Register your bike with UofL before parking it on campus.
-This will increase the likelihood of recovery in the event of theft or impoundment.
+Having this information on file will increase the likelihood of recovery in the event of theft or impoundment.

 Lock your bike with a U-lock!
 Bikes are a common target for theft at UofL, so be sure to lock your ride up securely.
 1. Use a sturdy U-lock rather than a cable or chain which is easier to cut.
-2. Always lock your bike frame to the rack and try to lock the wheels as well.
+2. Always lock your bike frame to the rack and, if possible, lock the wheels as well.
 3. Use campus bike racks.
 Do not lock your

 bike to railings or blocking handicap ramps or exits.
 Interactive UofL Bike Parking Map 4.
 Space in UofL bike racks is limited and they are not intended for long-term storage.
 According to UofL's Abandoned Bikes Policy, bikes will be periodically impounded by Parking Enforcement after notification is left on the bike.
 To retrieve a bike from impoundment, call (502) 852-PARK (7275).